Connector

 Authentication

-Authentication in MySQL involves the client sending user information in a phase called LoginRequest when connecting to the MySQL server.
-The server then looks up the user in the mysql.user table to determine which authentication plugin to use.
-After the authentication plugin is determined, the server calls the plugin to initiate user authentication and sends the results to the client side.
-In this way, authentication is pluggable in MySQL.
+In MySQL, authentication occurs when the client connects to the MySQL server and sends user information during the LoginRequest phase.
+The server then searches for the sent user in the mysql.user table and determines which authentication plugin to use.
+After determining the authentication plugin, the server calls the plugin to start user authentication and sends the result to the client.
+Thus, authentication in MySQL is pluggable (various types of plugins can be attached and detached).

-There is no need to be aware of authentication plug-ins in the ldbc application code.
-Users simply create a user created with the authentication plugin they wish to use on the MySQL database and then attempt to connect to MySQL using that user in the ldbc application code. ldbc will internally determine the authentication plugin and use the appropriate authentication plugin to connect to MySQL.
+You do not need to be aware of authentication plugins in the ldbc application code.
+Users should create users with the desired authentication plugin on the MySQL database and use those users to attempt connections to MySQL in the ldbc application code. ldbc internally determines the authentication plugin and connects to MySQL using the appropriate authentication plugin.

 Execution

-The following tables are assumed to be used in the subsequent process.
+The following table is assumed to be used in subsequent processes.

 CREATE TABLE users (